gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature.md

 ## component-cli component-archive signature

-[EXPERIMENTAL] command to work with signatures and digests in component-descriptors
+[EXPERIMENTAL] command to work with signatures and digests in component descriptors

 ### Options